SoftwarePrince/Web3-Browser/components/brave_ads/core/internal/units/promoted_content_ad/README.md

 # Promoted Content Ad Unit

-Displayed on the Kahf News feed.
+Displayed on the BrowseWeb3 News feed.